Registering and voting

-You need to be on the register of electors to vote in elections and referendums.
+You need to be on the Register of electors (voters roll) to be able to vote in elections and referendums.

 Am I registered to vote?

-If you are already registered to vote and are on the register of electors (voters roll) for the South Lanarkshire area you do not need to re-register.
+If you are already registered to vote at your current address and are on the register of electors (voters roll) for the South Lanarkshire area you do not need to re-register.

 To find out if you are registered to vote contact the Electoral Registration Officer (ERO).